samsquire/cloud-desktop/README.md

 # Cloud acceleration

-Cloud acceleration is what services can it outsourced to the Cloud from a desktop workstation to improve performance.
+Cloud acceleration is what services can be outsourced to the Cloud from a desktop workstation to improve performance.

 ![](images/acceleration.png)